ckarwin/Galactic_Center_Machine_Learning/README.md

   - The corresponding plot is shown below:

   ![Alt text](rotational_information.png)

+  - For each longitude, a bin list is made, where each element of the list contains a lower velocity value and an upper velocity value, corresponding to the velocity range for each of the respective radial bins.
+This list is then based to the gas_structure module, which integrates of the velocity range in order to calculate the line strength or column density (both options are available).

   - The execuatable (with the specified seed 432020) is:  <br />
   ```